Noti, Oregon

 Noti (pronounced NO-tie) is an unincorporated community in Lane County, Oregon, United States, located in the foothills of the Central Oregon Coast Range between Eugene and Florence.
 Per the 2000 census, Noti had a total population of 699.

 History

 Noti's post office was established in 1913, when the name was changed from "Portola".
 The first postmaster was H.G.
 Suttle.
 Suttle wrote that the name Noti was what a Native American once exclaimed in frustration with a white man.
 The white man had not tied up a horse as the native wanted him to during a trip up the Siuslaw River valley, but rather continued on riding the horse to Eugene, leaving the Native American behind.
 The Indian was heard shouting “no tie!”

+Sailor Pioneer cemetery has numerous graves from the first settlers from 1850 on.

 In 2002, Noti Grade School, a landmark built in 1927 and known as "The Little Blue School", was closed.
-It was formerly located directly on Oregon Route 126, but after a highway realignment project in 1996 the school is now located on a quiet road called the "Noti Loop Road", and the highway passes just north of and behind the school.